Keonapang/protein-binder-design/README.md

 1. Input sequence under `query_sequence`.
 2. Hit `Runtime` > `Run all` and wait ~ 5mins.
-3. Download .zip results, unpack it and identify the model with this suffix `...rank_001_alphafold2_ptm_model_1_seed_000.pdb` (This is because AlphaFold2 automatically generates 5 possible structures, with the first-ranked structure being the one with highest confidence, based on [pLDDT](https://www.ebi.ac.uk/training/online/courses/alphafold/inputs-and-outputs/evaluating-alphafolds-predicted-structures-using-confidence-scores/plddt-understanding-local-confidence/)).
+3. Download .zip results, unpack it and find the file with this suffix `...rank_001_alphafold2_ptm_model_1_seed_000.pdb` (*This is because AlphaFold2 automatically generates 5 slightly different structures, with the first-ranked being the one with highest confidence based on [pLDDT](https://www.ebi.ac.uk/training/online/courses/alphafold/inputs-and-outputs/evaluating-alphafolds-predicted-structures-using-confidence-scores/plddt-understanding-local-confidence/)*).
-4. Rename only the first-ranked model file to `pep${cycle}.pdb` (i.e. if `cycle="1A"`, then this would be pep1A.pdb).
+4. Rename the first-ranked model file to `pep${cycle}.pdb`.
+For example, if `cycle="1A"`, then this would be `input/pep1A.pdb`.
-5. Store this model in a new working directory and assign it's path to `$DIR_WORK` (which will also be used later on).
+5. Store this model in a new directory and assign it's path to `$DIR_WORK`.

 ```bash
     DIR_WORK="/your/local/working/directory" # DIR_WORK="/Users/keonapang/Desktop/NVIDIA/Sept12"